mward19/ImageAI/README.md

 TODO(add more videos)

 ## Examples
-There is not much currently in this directory, however it serves as a location for various "play" scripts for learning fundametals of Tomogram AI
+There is not much currently in this [directory](https://github.com/byu-biophysics/ImageSegmentation/tree/main/examples), however it serves as a location for various "play" scripts for learning fundametals of Tomogram AI.

 ## Holiday To Dos
 * Read Min Xu paper, discuss on zulip (Gus, Braxton, ...)